 Conservation Foundation is working with the Estero community to permanently protect this piece of "old Florida".
 The vision for the River Oaks Preserve is to create a natural-area preserve that will provide many community benefits.
 This protection effort is an opportunity to engage the community in conserving this special place now, and for future generations to come.

-Permanently conserving this 10 acres helps clean the waters of the Estero River as they flow through Estero Preserve State Park, into Estero Bay, the state’s first Aquatic Preserve, and on into the Gulf of Mexico.
-The advantages of saving this land also include its ability to naturally prevent flooding in surrounding neighborhoods.
-Estero’s newly written Comprehensive Plan and Lee County flood mitigation efforts both call for protecting remaining natural lands to deal with the changing and challenging conditions of living along the Gulf Coast.
+Permanently conserving these 10 acres helps clean the waters of the Estero River as they flow through Estero Preserve State Park, into Estero Bay, the state’s first Aquatic Preserve, and on into the Gulf of Mexico.

 With your support, you join our conservation community and help save this special property and other wild places, forever.
 Donate now to protect the lands we love.